 The Social Prescriber works with patients to identify the issues, difficulties and challenges they face and explore what is important to them.
 They support the patient to access local services and activities.
 This includes a wide range of options, eg: advice and information on; housing, finance, benefits support, education and learning, healthy lifestyle, social activities and mentoring.

 Please speak to a member of the practice to get a referral to the Neighbourhood Social Prescriber.

 INR Service (Warfarin Monitoring)

 The Spa Medical Practice is the base for the town INR service.
-There are daily appointments in the clinic with Karen Read and Maria Walker or Beth Manton visit the housebound.
-The clinic provides monitoring and adjustment of the drug warfarin and provides patients the opportunity to learn about their medications, have their blood tests evaluated, and dose adjustment be made accordingly.
+There are daily appointments in the clinic with Maria Walker or Beth Tubutt-Rogers and they also visit the housebound.
+The clinic provides monitoring and adjustment of the drug Warfarin and provides patients the opportunity to learn about their medications, have their blood tests evaluated, and dose adjustment be made accordingly.

 We run a town based ultrasound clinic offering a wide range of scans on a Tuesday and Thursday.
 The clinics are at either Spa Medical Practice or Corbett Medical Practice.
 Please note a referral is needed from your doctor to access this service.
 Please see the attached sheet for Ultrasound instructions.
 If you are diabetic please note you can eat up to three hours before your scan but please eat something light such as crackers, digestive biscuits, salad etc. Squash can be drunk and it is advisable to bring biscuits for after the scan.